 Chatting with his friends at the celebration, Rifat Islam, a high school junior in GEAR UP, said he’d thought of going to college online, but his conversations with UMass Lowell students changed his mind.
-Now he wants to attend Middlesex Community College for two years and transfer to UMass Boston
+Now he wants to attend Middlesex Community College for two years and transfer to UMass Boston for forensic science.

 “College is a big chance to go around different places, meet new people and have new experiences,” he said.

 Hurwitz will continue the service-learning research over several years.
 His study is part of a broader push to get all College Writing II students out of the classroom, whether through service learning or another focused activity, says Assoc.
 Prof. Ann Dean, head of the First Year Writing Program.